“Every sunrise on another day is another chance to smile.”

 It’s titled Strip It Down because it’s exactly what Casey James did – shed off the layers of stylized artistic clothing that he’d been given in those other public ventures to find the real artist underneath, a guy with a convincing, smoky vocal quality and a burning, lyrical skill with a guitar.

 “All I want to do is play music,” James says.
 “Stripping it back to just me making a record of music that I love was a huge stepping stone in my life.”

 The music he loves is the blues.
-Between his shrewd playing and exuberant singing, the influence of Albert Collins, Stevie Ray Vaughan, Doyle Bramhall II and ZZ Top are highly apparent in Strip It Down, which folds in a variety of styles, all connected directly to that blues base.
+Between his shrewd playing and exuberant singing, the influence of Tab Benoit, Doyle Bramhall II, and Freddie King are highly apparent in Strip It Down, which folds in a variety of styles, all connected directly to that blues base.
 Raspy Delbert McClinton joins him on the opening track, a raucous bit of Texas roadhouse swagger titled “Bulletproof.”
 From there, James courses through the dramatic blues/rock of “All I Need,” the light country swing of “Stupid Crazy,” the spacious old-school R&B of “Different Kind Of Love” and the gutbucket closer “Fight You For The Blues.”

 James delivers it all with a commanding presence, a rebuilt confidence that comes from doing what he does naturally, and doing it well.

 “This record was a healing thing for me,” James says, “because this is who I am.
 It’s what I've always wanted to do.”

 Growing up in Cool, Texas, a dusty town 45 miles west of Fort Worth, his destiny was laid out for James at the age of 13, when he got his first guitar.
 It became a constant companion, a channel for his emotions, as the six strings lay easy in his hands.